jstokesdubose/custcontroltraining/Src/Module 02/MD/FromBeginToEnd.md

 ## Building a Business Central Extension

-To simplify as a start, this time we're writing a Business Central Extension.
-That's the primary approach for Control Add-ins.
+The start is simple.
+We're writing a Business Central Extension.
+The Control Add-in will just be a control on a page.
+That's the simple definition of Control Add-ins.
 We build the extension first and populate the Control Add-in logic later.

 Our BC extension project looks familiar: This one was created by using the `AL: Go` command in the *Command Palette*, and adjusting both the launch.json and the app.json files.
 The other `*.json` files of an extension project are there, too.